-Funds For Learning will be hosting a webinar to walk through any updates, next steps following the close of initial filing window, and new insights for the second filing window.
+Funds For Learning will be hosting a webinar to walk through any updates, next steps following the close of initial filing window and the second filing window.
 Join us as we answer key questions and gain additional information.

 Time: 11:00 AM Eastern Time

 Scheduling conflict?
 No worries.
 All registrants will receive a link to a recording of the Emergency Connectivity Fund (ECF) Webinar.

 Emergency Connectivity Fund